-The number of Care Homes in Hertfordshire is growing all the time.
-Hertfordshire has many excellent and extensive care homes with fantastic facilities.
+The amount of Care Homes in Hertfordshire is growing by the year.
+Hertfordshire has many excellent and extensive care homes with superb facilities.
 These care homes often specialise in one or more different types of care.
 From Long Term Residential Care to Short Term Stay to Dementia Care and Respite Care which include Holiday Breaks.
 They all have the same aim, to offer the very best help for older people and improve their way of life.

 Long Term Residential Care

 It is important to find the right care home in Hertfordshire for the person who's going to live their long term.
 When looking for long term residential care, many Hertfordshire homes offer excellent facilities.
 The best homes also offer many different services such as complimentary laundry services, fully inclusive home cooked meals, a full and inclusive entertainment and activities programme, peaceful surroundings with very good company.
 The homes are usually in very safe environments.
 With Hertfordshire’s beautiful countryside, some of the homes are set in the most scenic surroundings.

 With the increasing awareness and understanding of dementia over recent years it is no surprise that the number of care homes specialising in dementia care has grown considerably.
 Dementia care is becoming more and more important and the best care homes in Hertfordshire offer Dementia Care Seminars.
 These seminars are for carers and families caring for a loved one with dementia.
 The seminars help to understand what someone with dementia is experiencing and teaches us about the small things we can do to help.
 This care has now improved so much in recent years that a network has grown to assist families to share their experiences.
 There are even pioneering Virtual Dementia Tours where people can wear a head set to see what it’s like for people with dementia.
 Some Hertfordshire homes are leading the way in this new technology.